 It shouldn’t be surprising that The Delinquents waited a full year to be released.
 It’s possible that its executive producer tried to hold out for a better deal, but it’s also likely that the film’s realistic tone caused difficulties — Altman didn’t make his hero squeaky-clean or end the movie suggesting that young love will conquer all.
-A couple of changes seem to have been imposed on the picture to assuage bluenoses like Lloyd T. Binford, a Memphis film censor (and white supremacist) who served as a de facto gatekeeper to the screens of a huge swath of the South.
+A couple of changes seem to have been imposed on the picture to assuage bluenoses like Lloyd T. Binford, a Memphis film censor (and white supremacist) who served as a de facto gatekeeper to the screens for a huge swath of the South.
 Two nagging voiceovers have been plastered over the title sequence and the final scene, droning speeches that add a paternal, reassuring ‘author’s message’:

 “By working with your church group, with a youth organization in your town, by paying closer attention to the needs of your children, you can help prevent the recurrence of regrettable events like the ones you have just witnessed.
 You can help halt the disease before it cripples our children, before it cripples society.”

-In the second change, a couple of key shots were trimmed from the final scene where Cholly attacks Scotty with a switchblade.
+In a second change, a couple of key shots were trimmed from the final scene where Cholly attacks Scotty with a switchblade.
 The continuity scrambled, suddenly Cholly and Scotty are on the other side of the room.
 Amazingly, the shots lifted from the feature can be seen in the trailer — including the ‘money’ shot of Cholly whipping out the knife and flicking its blade open.
 God bless trailer makers.

 Altman’s TV career picked up steam but it took him several tries to score in features.
 Curiously, his next theatrical effort was co-directing The James Dean Story.
 Just like Tom Laughlin he’d have to wait a fifteen full years before hitting the big time with M*A*S*H.